 January 20, 2019

-As a grey and ashen Soleiman Faqiri lay flat-lining on the floor of a cold, unfamiliar jail cell, guards scrambled to shut the hatches of the cells nearby.
+As a grey and ashen Soleiman Faqiri lay flat-lining on the floor of a cold, unfamiliar jail cell, guards scrambled to shut the shutters of the cells nearby.

 It was too late.